UCF Knights men's soccer

 The UCF Knights men's soccer team represents the University of Central Florida in National Collegiate Athletic Association (NCAA) Division I. As of the next NCAA men's soccer season in 2023, the Knights compete in the Sun Belt Conference (SBC).
-This coincides with UCF's July 2023 move from the American Athletic Conference (The American), a league in which it had been a member since 2013, to the Big 12 Conference, which sponsors soccer only for women.
-They play their home games on UCF's main campus in Orlando, Florida at the UCF Soccer and Track Stadium.
+This coincides with UCF's July 2023 move from the American Athletic Conference (American; now known as the American Conference), a league in which it had been a member since 2013, to the Big 12 Conference, which sponsors soccer only for women.
+They play their home games on UCF's main campus east of Orlando, Florida (Note: The main UCF campus has an Orlando mailing address but is in unincorporated Orange County.) at the UCF Soccer and Track Stadium.
 The Knights are currently led by head coach Scott Calabrese.

 History

 The Knights soccer program began in 1975 under Jim Rudy.
 The Knights went 10–4–1 that year, defeating St. Leo in their first match 8–0.
 In 1984, the team made the move to Division I. The Knights were nationally ranked for the first time during the 2010 season, and rose to a program high of No. 1 in the country during the 2023 season.

 After UCF announced its move to the Big 12, it was forced to find a new home for men's soccer because the Big 12 only sponsors soccer for women.
 School officials expected to join the SBC, which reinstated men's soccer for the 2022 season with a lineup that significantly included the only then-current Big 12 member with a men's soccer program (West Virginia) and both Southeastern Conference schools that sponsor varsity men's soccer (Kentucky and South Carolina).
 This was confirmed on June 21, 2022, when the SBC officially announced UCF's 2023 arrival as a men's soccer member.
 It created two derbies: the Big 12 Derby against West Virginia, and the Big 12-SEC Challenge featuring both with Kentucky and South Carolina.

 The Knights have an all-time record of 422–330–76.